 I like to connect with people with amazing potential, share our scars and compare our struggles.
 I like to help them become a better version of themselves.

 I have a very analytical mind, some would even say an overly analytical mind.
 I've been told it can be too intense, where I get too deeply into a person's head and they feel naked, vulnerable or judged.
 I'm okay with that.
 I want to connect intensely with others.
 Otherwise, I do not see the point of socializing.
 I avoid small talk like pest.
 I want big talk.
-I want to see to learn about you, build a model of you in my head, learn more about the world through you and hopefully teach you more about yourself.
+I want to learn about you, learn more about the world through you, come to understand life a little bit better through your eyes, and hopefully teach you more about yourself.
 It's why it enrages me to see so many empty profiles on dating apps.
 How can we meaningfully connect?

 I like shows that bring something unique to the table, that make you feel something or have something to say.